Ethorbit/nzc-docker/README.md

 ## Creating
 Instead of using `docker-compose`, execute `compose.sh` with the usual arguments.
-`compose.sh` is a script that will automatically create several gmod servers (it was designed to avoid repetitive yaml properties)
+`compose.sh` is a wrapper script that will automatically create several gmod servers (it was designed to avoid repetitive yaml properties or commands)

 To start:
 `./compose.sh up -d`